According to science, if the skin produces too much sebum, acne is more likely to occur.

 This deficiency indirectly clogs your pores and leads to acne and breakouts.

 Bringing back the extra linoleic acid to your skin is very healing and will also help to prevent future breakouts and acne.

-Deficiency generally occurs when too much sebum is produced – resulting in oily skin, and the sebaceous glands produce this extra sebum with oleic acid instead.
+Deficiency generally occurs when too much sebum is produced – resulting in oily skin, and the sebum producing cells in your skin produce this extra sebum with oleic acid instead.

-This is a huge problem because the lack of linoleic acid triggers certain pore-clogging processes:
+This is a problem because the lack of linoleic acid triggers certain pore-clogging processes:

 1. An increase in a pro-inflammatory factor called Interleukin 1 alpha (IL-1alpha) – a cytokine shown to play a very important role in acne development

-2. An increase in IL-1alpha triggers hyperkeratinization, which leads to clogged pores.
+2. An increase in IL-1alpha triggers hyperkeratinization, which causes clogged pores – the first stage of acne!